TilenTinta/Greenhouse_LoRa_Node/README.md

 # Greenhouse LoRa Node

-**Greenhouse LoRa Node** is an open-source monitoring system designed for use in greenhouses, orchards, or other agricultural environments.
+**Greenhouse LoRa Node** is an open-source monitoring system designed for use in greenhouses, orchards or other agricultural environments.
 This project includes all the necessary components to build the system, including:

 - A custom PCB for the node (supports LoRa or SIM card communication),
 - Firmware for the PCB,